Step-by-Step Guide to Booking Award Tickets

 1: Decide whether it is worthwhile to even start searching for award space

 - Then do a quick search on AwardHacker to check the approximate number of miles required for an award ticket.
-If you don't already have a good sense of how many miles you would need to book an award ticket to your destination, you'll need to find out.
-The quickest way is to do a quick search on an "Award Pricing" tool like AwardHacker (more details below).
 Don't count on being able to take advantage of the program that requires the absolutely fewest number of miles.
 Look for the number of miles associated with a cluster of the less expensive frequent flyer programs.

 2: Check major alliances / frequent flyer programs for availability